Boukos/CSCI-3753/Lecture/Lecture2.md

 * **Mode changes, How Apps and the OS commucated**
     - System call between user mode(mode bit = 1) and kernel mode (mode bit = 0)
+    - user process exe -> system call -> trap to the OS, interupt the exe of the software -> transfer control to the kernel , execute system call ->handle system call and reset the mode bit to 1 -> return to user from the system call